End of Year Combined Group Concert

 (Not a photocopy but the original is needed for a public concert)

-*Wear concert clothes and shoes at the concert. (no casual clothes)
+*Wear concert clothes and shoes at the concert. (no casual clothes unless specifically said so)

 (Standard black-and-white concert outfit means white shirt/blouse with collar, black trousers/skirt and black business or dress shoes.
 T-shirt, polo-shirt, jeans, short pants and walker/sneaker/sport shoes are not considered 'black-and-white' even if they are in black and white colour.